petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 ![](imgs/06-skipper-drawing.png)

-Took her almost a week this time, but she finally found it hidden between two sandwiched 1U servers at the top of a rack.
+Took her almost a week this time, but she finally found it hidden between two 1U servers at the top of a rack.
 Barbie had enjoyed drawing since childhood, and she kept it up as an excuse to get away from electronics every now and then.
 Whenever she was going to spend a few days away from home she'd hide something for Skipper to find - either one of her drawings, or a dummy covert surveillance device.

 "My sister is a good person, she's just been caught up in her surroundings."
 Skipper thought to herself, "That's the problem with compartmentalisation: you